-From the architect.
+Text description provided by the architects.
 The ‘boiserie’, which translates asThe Wood work is a multi-function event center with a 1000-person capacity.
 The building emerges from the striped viticultural landscape of Provence, France, and is dominated by the giant Mount Ventoux.
 It is a unique example of timber and straw-bale construction.

 The program is split between two volumes to soften its impact on the surroundings and rupture its scale.
 The Entry Pavilion is a low horizontal building inspired by the region’s dry-stone terraced retaining-walls called restanque in French.
 This pavilion opens out toward the landscape.
 In the background, a 12-meter inclined cedar shading façade protects the plastered exterior walls of the concert hall.
 The angle of the timber skin references the slopes of Mount Ventoux and creates a silhouette that communicates the civic nature of the meeting hall.